aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 6. Iterate through every cell to clear the top, bottom, right, and left borders.
 7. Save the modified presentation as a PPTX file.

-This Javascript code shows you how to remove the borders from table cells:
+This JavaScript code shows you how to remove the borders from table cells:

 ```javascript
 // Instantiates Presentation class that represents a PPTX file